 This one is a little tricky to get to, but if you are able to get to it it’s definitely worth checking out one of the world’s largest sea caves!
 Cathedral Cave is accessible two hours before and one hour after low tide.
 The high-ceiling cave with two grand entrances is a marvel you will not want to miss!
 The walk down to Waipati Beach is about 20 minutes downhill and access to the walk is NZ$5 each paid in cash in the Cathedral Caves car park.
 Note, the Cathedral Caves access road is only open during the low tide between October and May.

 Location: On the Chaslands Highway (Southern Scenic Route), the Cathedral Caves access road (Pratt Road) is located a couple of minutes drive east of the Whistling Frog Resort & McLean Falls road.

 The Catlins is home to some of New Zealand’s most picturesque waterfalls.
 What is often described as the “most beautiful” is McLean Falls.
 If there is only one waterfall you can check out in the Catlins, it has to be this one!
 However, it’s definitely not the most-visited as access is about a 3km drive off the Southern Scenic Route then a 20-minute walk through stunning native forest.

 Location: On the Southern Scenic Route (Chaslands Highway), turn off at Rawcastle Road (signs for McLean Falls and the Whistling Frog Resort indicate the right road).
-It’s a 3km drive on gravel road to the car park.
+It’s a 3km drive on a gravel road to the car park.